Find the shipping rate that's right for you by booking with FlockDirect.

 They also conduct meetings which will include educational seminars and subjects intended to improve the knowledge of matters affecting motor carrier transportation.
 It also participates in regulatory proceedings or legislative matters that take place in local, state or federal bodies with the intended purpose of promoting and creating laws to protect motorists.

 Their final service, most relevant to us today, was to create and maintain a set of standard identification codes.
-These classifications were used by the freight industry to create a uniform set of rules to follow, as well as, standardized pricing for LTL shipping of goods regardless of carrier, shipping broker or warehouse.
+These classifications were used by the freight industry to create a uniform set of rules to follow, as well as standardized LTL rates for shipping of goods regardless of carrier, shipping broker or warehouse.

 An additional vital clarification provided by the NMFC was specifying minimum packaging requirements.
 These minimum packaging requirements serve to ensure that goods are safe within the transport, not harmful to other goods being shipped, and easy and safe to handle.
 This includes a set of rules that oversee packaging classification, procedures for filing and disposing of claims, and the Uniform Straight Bill of Lading.